-11. CCTV
+12. CCTV

-We use CCTV in various locations around the company site to ensure it remains safe.
-We will follow the ICO's guidance for the use of CCTV, and comply with data protection principles.
+CCTV is used in various locations around the site to ensure it remains safe.
+The Company follows the ICO's guidance for the use of CCTV, and complies with data protection principles.

-We do not need to ask individuals' permission to use CCTV, but we make it clear where individuals are being recorded.
+There is no requirement to ask individuals' permission to use CCTV, but it is made clear where individuals are being recorded.
 Security cameras are clearly visible and accompanied by prominent signs explaining that CCTV is in use.